-|College:||Long Beach State (1998)|
+|Previous College:||Long Beach State (1998)|

-Ploessel began his tenure as head men's coach in 2007 and has since guided the Panthers to their first two appearances in the WWPA championships in 16 years in 2008 and '09, including hosting the championship tournament in '09.
-On the women's side, the Panthers led the nation in team GPA for the first time ever in 2009 with a 3.42 mark.
+Ploessel began his tenure as head men's coach in 2007 and has since guided the Panthers to their first of four consecutive appearances in the WWPA championships in 16 years in 2008, including hosting the championship tournament in '09.
+On the women's side, the Panthers led the nation in team GPA in 2009 with a 3.42 mark for the first time ever.
 Both of Chapman's men's and women's programs are consistently ranked among the top-10 in NCAA Division III.

 Prior to becoming head coach of the women, Eric served as men's and women's assistant coach for three seasons.
 He still serves as an assistant on the men's and women's swimming teams.
 Eric played collegiately at Long Beach State from 1995-98, scoring 58 career points, including a career-high 20 as a senior.
 He once notched five goals in an overtime win versus U.C.
 San Diego.